 Ice skating has been around for over a century, yet less than 5% of Americans still know how to do it.

-On a positive note, ice hockey has been growing in demand, so more people want to learn how to ice skate today than ever before.
+On a positive note, figure skating is more popular than ever and ice hockey is a great team sport that continues to grow in demand, so more people want to learn how to ice skate today than ever before.

 Yet, there seems to be something holding even more people back and it may just be the perceived difficulty.